Skip to main content

 Uterine Fibroid Information

-A woman sitting in a hallway.In 2021, During the 87th regular legislative session, legislators passed House Bill 1967.
-This bill added Health and Safety Code Chapter 100A, Uterine Fibroid Education and Research, which directs the Texas Department of State Health Services (DSHS) to maintain an informational database related to uterine fibroid diagnoses and treatment.
+A woman sitting in a hallway.In 2021, legislators added uterine fibroid education and research to Health and Safety Code Chapter 100A, It directs the Texas Department of State Health Services (DSHS) to maintain an informational database related to uterine fibroid diagnoses and treatment.

 About Uterine Fibroids